abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Task 9:** Think about what would be those functions' sources and targets.

-By the way, diagrams that are "zoomed out" that show functions without showing set elements are called *external diagrams*, as opposed to the ones that we saw before, which are *internal*.
+By the way, diagrams that are "zoomed out" that show functions without showing set elements are called *external diagrams* (and the ones we used so far are *internal*).

 Composition and external diagrams
 ---

-Let's look at the diagram that demonstrates functional composition in which we showed that successive application of the two composed functions ($f \circ g$) and the new function ($h$) are equivalent.
+Let's look at the diagram that demonstrates functional composition, in which we showed that successive application of the two composed functions ($f \circ g$) and the new function ($h$) are equivalent.
+We showed this equivalence by drawing an *internal* diagram, and explicitly drawing the elements of the functions' sources and targets in such a way that the two paths are equivalent.

 ![Functional composition](../01_set/functions_compose.svg)

-We showed this equivalence by drawing an *internal* diagram, and explicitly drawing the elements of the functions' sources and targets in such a way that the two paths are equivalent.

 Alternatively, we can just *say* that the arrow paths are all equivalent (all arrows starting from a given set element ultimately lead to the same corresponding element from the resulting set) and draw the equivalence as an external diagram.